saiteja2108/TruEstate/README.md

 ---

-🚀 Deployment Summary
+9. Deployment Details

-Backend (Render)
+Render – Backend

-Auto-builds from GitHub
+Auto builds from GitHub

-Downloads DB from GitHub Release on boot
+Downloads & extracts SQLite DB on startup

-Exposes API publicly
+Node.js environment with Express

-Cold start delays possible on free tier
+Cold-start delays may occur on free tier

-Frontend (Netlify)
+Netlify – Frontend

 Builds using Vite

-Fetches data from deployed backend

-Environment-based API URL
+Connects to backend via environment variables

+Continuous deployment enabled

 ---

-📝 Notes for Reviewers
+10. Notes for Reviewers

-This implementation is fully functional and meets all assignment requirements.
+This is the official assignment submission for TruEstate.

+All required features have been fully implemented.

-Backend cold-start delays may occur due to free-tier hosting.
+Backend cold-start delay is expected due to free-tier hosting.

-All filters, sorting, and pagination operate on indexed SQLite queries for reliable performance.

-The dashboard UI is optimized for clarity and usability.
+Database is optimized with indexes for better query performance.

+The code follows modular structure and clean separation of concerns.

 ---

-📬 Contact (if required)

-For any clarification regarding the assignment implementation:
+11. Contact (If Clarification is Needed)

 A V S Sai Teja
 Bhubaneswar, Odisha
 Email: saiteja00121@gmail.com

+---